 Effective November 15, 2023, the SBA changed its rules to allow for partial change of ownership.

-The SBA rules require that any owner of 20% of the business entity post transaction provide an unlimited personal guarantee on the loan.
+The SBA rules require that any owner of 20% of the business entity post a transaction provides an unlimited personal guarantee on the loan.

 - What if I want to buy the business and the building(s) it operates from?

-The SBA rules consider this a business acquisition, so the 10% equity on Total Project Cost requirements apply.
+The SBA rules consider this a business acquisition, so the 10% equity on Total Project Cost requirements apply for a 7(a) loan.

 - How can seller notes be structured?